csmith763/homepage/docs/source/OutreachBlogPosts/intro_examples/fenced_area/fenced_area.rst

    \end{gathered}

+:boldblue:`explain this paragraph`.
 Without keeping the perimeter constant and noticing that a square would have the largest area, using a trial-and-error method seems tedious, especially if we were to tackle a problem with more constraints than this.
 That's why some problems are being solved using an algorithm.
 An algorithm can be coded so that a computer solves each combination of values and outputs the correct answer.
 Click on the dropdown to learn more about algorithms

 .. dropdown:: Algorithm
    :icon: light-bulb